-In this lesson of the unit, ‘One human family, values and worship’, students explore the importance of prayer in the UK and Mozambique.
+In this reflection ‘One human family, values and worship’, students explore the importance of prayer in the UK and Mozambique.

 How can we use prayer?